Skip to content

 More than a year after an underground fire collapsed a parking lot behind the Williamsburg Premium Outlets, the site remains a gaping crater with little sign of progress.

 Firefighters determined the fire originated in the drainage system — in a series of plastic crates stacked in blocks to form a holding tank (beneath the gravel and asphalt parking lot) that allows for temporary storm-water storage until it can drain off slowly.
 Something caused a fire – the plastic material burnt – and then the car park collapsed.
-Be warned.
+Please be warned.

 END